makesmatheasy/makesmatheasy/README.md

   - Matrix (with Steps)
     - Transpose
     - Minors and Co-Factors
-    - Determinant with Laplace(Upto 5×5)
+    - Determinant with Laplace(Up to 5×5)
     - Rank
     - Inverse
     - Addition